roadsidemultimedia/Docs/customize/how-to-customize.md

 ### Local Development ###

-Local development refers to the process of building a website from the comfort of a own computer, and not needing to be connected to the internet in order to run PHP and MySQL.
-By using applications such as the ones listed below you can essentially turn your computer into a web server.
+Local development refers to the process of building a website from the comfort of your own computer, and not needing to be connected to the internet in order to run PHP and/or MySQL.
+By using applications such as the ones listed below you can essentially turn your computer into a temporary web server.

 <table class="table table-striped table-bordered">
   	<thead>